tyasird/doctolib-appointment-notifier/README.md

 `doctolib-checker` continuously checks Doctolib appointment availability and sends alerts through **ntfy.sh**, **email**, or both.

+Before I was using this script https://github.com/Schlaurens/doctolib-checker but it was bit hard to deal with URLs so I wanted to create my own, so I would like to thanks to https://github.com/Schlaurens for the idea.

 ## 1. Install

 Requires Python 3.11+.